Orbi home mesh wifi system: Pros, cons and tips

 243 kWh x 0,217 euro per kWh = 52,73 euro

-If you only know the voltage and current of your dryer, you can calculate the power consumption, in Watts, using the calculator below.
+If you only know the voltage and current of your dryer, you can calculate the power consumption in Watts using the calculator below.

-For more information about Power, Voltage and Current, scroll down to the ‘Electricity Measurement Units’ section.
+For more information about Power, Voltage, and Current, scroll down to the ‘Electricity Measurement Units’ section.

-You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.
+You need to adjust the values in the PARAMETERS section to your requirements, and the calculator will automatically display the RESULTS section.

 For example: